praetorian555/rndr/README.md

 ## About ##

 Basic wrapper around different render APIs.
-Currently supported APIs are:

-* DX11
+Currently, only __DX11__ is supported.

 ## Requirements ##